 Descriptions

-Calculates DBI potential for dragonfly community samples.
+Calculates permutational DBI potential for dragonfly community samples.

 Usage

 PermDBI(df, DBI_val, DBI_UD, NAval=T, sim=10000, plot=F)

 Arguments

 df A data frame created by “UniteData” function, containing a list of taxa in the first column, followed by the columns of distribution, threat and sensitivity (in case of use of package´s checklist in “UniteData” function), by the column of DBI values and columns of abundances with sample names in the rows.